replit/kaboom/tut/intro.md

 ])
 ```

-Go ahead and just paste this code and run it, you should see a green smily face on screen!
+You should see a green smily face on screen!

 Before explaining what this does, let's try adding some more stuff to it and see what happens: